Code-Institute-Submissions/web_studio/README.md

  Some front-end testing was done in cypress.io.
 Test case: Customer creating an appointment, logging in, editing appointment, and then deleting it.

+  I tested my website on 5in and 6in phones, 10in tablet 18in laptop and 22in desktop with good response from all of the devices.

  All the back end tests were done with TestCase form django.test
  #### Test Cases:
  ##### checkout